 When the 1900s enters the new century, Långvindsbruk – we talk about the village as “Långvindsbruk” and the ironworks and forestry as “Långvinds bruk” – starts to wake up from its beauty sleep, like the Sleeping Beauty.

-Of the former ironworks, forestry and agriculture, remains today the forestry, Långvinds Skog AB.
+Of the former ironworks, forestry and agriculture, remains today the forestry, since 2018 owned by Holmen Skog AB, who took över from the families Tottie and Sténso.
 It has a successful forestry production from Norrala in the south, Boda in the west, Fjäle in the north and the Baltic Sea in the east.
-Today Långvinds bruk consists of 6,500 hetares, of which 5,600 hetare is productive forest land and 100 hectares is fields.
-Nine-tenths of the land is located in Hudiksvall and one tenth in Söderhamn.
+Today Långvinds bruk, as part of Holmen Skog AB, consists of 6,500 hetares, of which 5,600 hetare is productive forest land and 100 hectares is fields.
+Nine-tenths of the land of the old owners was located in the municipality of Hudiksvall and one tenth in Söderhamn.

 Population trends illustrate a historical process.
 Earlier Långvindsbruk was a populous society, with over 100 students in the local school.
 Today there are less than 20 permanent residents in Långvindsbruk and the hamlets west of Långvindsbruk.